DungKHoang/Import-Export-OneView-Resources/README.md

 }
 ```
 The script will read the OV-Template located in the same folder and jsonfiles to connect to multiple Oneview instances, if needed.

-It will then write down vlaues to Excel spreadsheets with names ExportFrom-<OV-IP>.xlsx
+It will then write down values to Excel spreadsheets with names ExportFrom-<OV-IP>.xlsx

 For example:
 .\Export-OVResources.ps1 -jsonConfigFiles 192.168.1.51.json, 192.168.1.175.json
 will generate Excel files named as : ExportFrom-192.168.1.51.xlsx and ExportFrom-192.168.1.175.xlsx